nextuav/nextuav-docs/docs/launchpad/mission-planning/line-photo.md

 ## Parameter Selection

-The following parameters are available for a `Single Grid Photo` mission:
+The following parameters are available for a `Line Photo` mission:

 - `Altitude`
 - `Speed`